Certified True Copy Lawyers In Calgary

 - We then apply a certified true copy stamp to the document;

-- Lastly, we then sign, stamp and seal the document as a notary public.
+- We then sign, stamp and seal the document as a notary public.

 Do I Need An Original Document to Make A Copy?